Seahawks re-sign receiver Jaron Brown, place TE Ed Dickson on Injured Reserve

 So now we know why the Seahawks released receiver Jaron Brown on Saturday, a move that caught many by surprise.

-It was so they could use his roster spot for a few hours for tight end Ed Dickson to assure that he could return to play later this season.
+It was so they could use his roster spot for a few hours for tight end Ed Dickson to assure that Dickson could return to play later this season.

 Monday, the team re-signed Brown and placed Dickson on Injured Reserve, the latest example of the Seahawks taking advantage of NFL rules to try to maximize their roster options.